Warriors rally from 16 down to beat Jazz, get playoff spot - NewsBreak

 Warriors rally from 16 down to beat Jazz, get playoff spot

-Klay Thompson scored 36 points and Golden State erased a 16-point fourth-quarter deficit to beat the Utah Jazz 111-107 and clinch a playoff spot.
+SAN FRANCISCO (AP) — Klay Thompson scored 36 points and the Golden State Warriors erased a 16-point fourth-quarter deficit to beat the Utah Jazz 111-107 on Saturday night.

 Trailing 103-87 with just under eight minutes remaining in the fourth, the Warriors rattled off an 18-0 run to take a 105-103 lead with 2:10 left.
 Thompson hit three 3-pointers during the stretch.